Overview

 audit undertaken of Ecofiesta 2002 and 2003.
 In 2002, speakers

-were bought in to discuss greenhouse/ energy efficiency.
+were bought in to discuss greenhouse/ energy efficiency. |

-Benefits to Council Determines options for sustainable waste
+Benefits Determines options for sustainable waste

 management at Ecofiesta and in other council sponsored events.

-Costs/funding Funded by TCC via Community Services. |
+Costs/funding Funded by Community Services.

 |